 While LendingPoint may be a good choice for some people, it may not be right for you.
 Here are some other options to consider.

-- Upstart: Upstart could be good if you want to borrow a smaller amount — as little as $1,000.
+- Upstart: Upstart could be a good choice if you want to borrow a smaller amount — as little as $1,000.

-- ELoan: ELoan might be ideal if you want a loan without an origination fee.
+- ELoan: ELoan is an option to explore if you want a loan without an origination fee.